-The Chilterns Conservation Board has a duty to advise on all planning matters, and comments on all aspects of the development process.
+The Chilterns Conservation Board has a duty to advise on all planning matters, and comments on all relevant aspects of the development process.
 The Board’s focus is on ensuring that the special qualities of the AONB are recognised and protected in all plans relating to development and the use of land.

-At a more local level, individual planning applications, and proposals for other forms of consent, such as infrastructure development and tree management.
+We also comment on individual planning applications, and proposals for other forms of consent, such as infrastructure development and tree management.
 These vary enormously in scale, type and location, but have a common thread – if approved there would be an impact on the AONB (either positive or negative).
 Planning applications are examined from all angles and those with the potential for positive impacts will be supported.
 Most responses are formal objections, which includes seeking improvements to proposals where this would make them acceptable.
 Note that the Board's views carry no special legal standing.
 You can read the responses the Board makes on planning applications and development plan consultations in the Planning Committee meeting papers available here.

-The applications that result in formal responses neither fit into a single category, nor are they all the same size.
+The applications that we respond to neither fit into a single category, nor are they all the same size.
 However, there are certain types of application that do seem to occur more frequently than others which often result in comments being submitted.
 These are:

-If we haven’t covered the issue that interests you, or having visited the pages you feel you need further information on an AONB planning matter please contact Colin White, the Chilterns AONB Planning Officer, on 01844 355507 or firstname.lastname@example.org.
+If we haven’t covered the issue that interests you, or having visited the pages you feel you need further information on an AONB planning matter please contact us at email@example.com.

 In this section you can download responses we have submitted on major planning consultations issued by national government and local authorities in and around the Chilterns.
 The text also includes links to the original consultation proposals and other relevant information.

 Sign up for our email newsletter to ensure you never miss out on news about the Chilterns, just enter your email address below.

 Don’t forget, you can always follow us on our social media channels